South East Water blames working from home for hosepipe ban

 South East Water, which supplies more than two million homes and businesses in Sussex and Kent, will implement the restriction from Monday.

-Chief Executive David Hinton said demand had risen by about 20% over a short time which had tested the existing infrastructure.
+Chief Executive David Hinton said demand had swelled by about 20% over a short period of time which had put the existing infrastructure under stress.

 Customers said the real problem was the company's lack of investment.

-A petition has been set up calling for a change of ownership at the company.
+A petition has been set up calling for a change of ownership at South East Water.

-Over past weeks, schools closed, customers relied on bottled water stations, and people were told to use water only for drinking, cooking and hygiene to allow the network to refill.

-It also followed supply issues in December when pipes burst due to snow and ice, leaving thousands of households without supplies.

 In a letter to customers, Mr Hinton said: "The rise of working from home has increased drinking water demand in commuter towns by around 20% over a very short period, testing our existing infrastructure.